 Kathleen Nolan joined the staff of the National Association of Medicaid Directors within six months of that organization’s launch.
-At NAMD, Ms. Nolan manages a growing portfolio of state technical assistance on a range of policy and programmatic issues relevant to Medicaid directors.
+At NAMD, she manages a growing portfolio of state technical assistance on a range of policy and programmatic issues relevant to Medicaid directors.
 Her key issue areas include implementation of the Affordable Care Act, Medicaid sustainability, system reform and program supports.

 Aaron Larrimore joined NAMD in January 2013.
 Before coming to NAMD, Aaron served as a Policy Analyst at Maryland’s Medicaid program where he covered issues related to the implementation of the Affordable Care Act, Medicaid cost drivers, and HIV/AIDS issues.
 Prior to working in Maryland, Aaron served as a legal intern and legal fellow for members of Congress and served as a special assistant to a Governor.

 Aaron received his JD from the College of William & Mary and his BA from Virginia Commonwealth University.

 Angela joined NAMD in July 2013 from the Georgia Department of Community Health.
 In the Department, Angela provided support to the Office of the Commissioner of Community Health through a variety of issues including legislative updates, the state's Medicaid redesign study, and the renewal of the Hospital Provider Payment Agreement.
 Prior to her work with the Department, she received her bachelor's degree from the University of Georgia and completed fellowships with a Senator and a Governor.

 Chief Operating Officer

 Tess Moore joined NAMD in July 2011 as the Chief Operating Officer.
 She will be involved in much of the day-to-day operations of NAMD including conference planning, membership services, alumni and corporate relations, office management and website management.